 Welcome, fellow aviation enthusiast!

-To take the experience to the next level, I began downloading as many third-party add-ons for the simulator that I could find – mostly airports, of which I have over 6,000 (either modifications of stock scenery or, in many cases, adding into the sim what isn’t there by default).
+To take the experience to the next level, I began downloading as many third-party add-ons for the simulator that I could find – mostly airports, of which I have almost 7,000 (either modifications of stock scenery or, in many cases, adding into the sim what isn’t there by default).
 Some are basic modifications of said airports; others are complete revamps to really bring them true to life.
 Thankfully, the former modelling approach is the norm, because when developers get very creative, the file size increases exponentially.
 Fortunately, through the use of a program mentioned on my Tweaks page, I only load the add-ons I need for the areas I plan on flying in that particular session, hence loading times are substantially reduced.

 As I continue to learn what can be done in the world of aviation, I want to share the experience with those who are in the same cockpit.
 My hope is to rekindle the passion of veterans who would like to relive their careers in a much more relaxed manner.
 I’ve already taken (virtually, that is) my 90-year-old neighbor to one of his former Army stomping grounds.
 He was based at Nellis Air Force Base in Nevada in the 1950s, and his comments on returning there can be read on the Testimonials page.
 Although Vets will be my focus, all are welcome to come onboard.